This post may contain affiliate links. Please read our privacy policy.

 Instructions

-- Preheat the oven to 400°F. If the chicken is already butterflied, move to the next step.
+- Preheat the oven to 400 F. If the chicken is already butterflied, move to the next step.
 If not, cut the backbone out of the chicken with kitchen shears, then turn the bird over and press down on the breastbone until the bird lies somewhat flat.

 - Cut the jalapenos in half and remove the seeds and stems.
 Spread the jalapenos on a baking sheet.
-Roast about 15 minutes, until shriveled.
+Roast for about 15 minutes, until shriveled.
 Let the jalapenos cool, then remove the ribs and seeds.
 Combine the jalapenos, oil, vinegar, paprika, oregano, garlic, and salt in a food processor or blender until it forms a paste.

 - Transfer the chicken to a glass or non-reactive dish.
 Pour the marinade over the chicken and flip it a few times so that the marinade coats the chicken well.
 Cover and refrigerate for 2 to 12 hours.

-- Preheat the oven to 400°F, and let the chicken come to room temperature while the oven heats up.
-Remove the chicken from the marinade and place skin side up on a rimmed baking sheet.
+- Preheat the oven to 400 F, and let the chicken come to room temperature while the oven heats up.
+Remove the chicken from the marinade and place it skin side up on a rimmed baking sheet.
 Roast for about 1 hour until the juices run clear when a sharp knife is inserted into the meaty part of the thigh.
 Let sit for about 15 minutes on a cutting board, then cut into pieces and serve hot.